trybrito/Podcastr/README-en.md

 Hey Dev, before starting your tests and / or contributions in the application, it is necessary to have two things installed, the first one is our wonderful GIT and the second, the [Node.js](https://nodejs.org/en/), in addition, of course, to a good text editor.

-Well, having everything installed, we can proceed to the step-by-step of how to run the application.
+Well, having everything installed, we can proceed to the step by step of how to run the application.

 ### 🕹️ Running the application